-In 2003, we had this vision: all things will be connected.
-We led the way with a rabbit.
-Nabaztag was his name.
-His statement: from now on, anything can be connected to the Internet, anything, even rabbits. *
+In 2003, we founded Violet based on this vision: all things will be connected.
+Violet led the way by creating a Wi-Fi rabbit with an unpronounceable name.
+Its statement: from now on, anything can be connected to the Internet, even rabbits. *

 Ten years have passed.
 Day after day, our 2003 dream is becoming more of a reality.
-Ten years have passed, but our vision has changed: back then, we thought the key words were things and connection.
+Ten years have passed, but our vision has changed.
+This is why we created Sen.se.
+Back then, we thought that the key words were things and connection.
 Today, we are convinced that the real issues are called life and meaning.

 Back to normal life

-We dream of a world in which devices disappear and blend into life.
-We no longer want to connect machines: we want to directly connect and enrich life itself with its critical, memorable and mundane moments.
+We dream of a world in which devices disappear and blend into our lives.
+We no longer want to connect machines: we want to directly connect and enrich life itself with its critical, memorable, and mundane moments.

 We imagine a life in which we behave as we always have: go out for a walk, drink a glass of water, put our pajamas on and go to bed, take our medication out of a regular pillbox, brush our teeth with our normal toothbrush, play with our kids and their old plush teddy bear, cook, take care of the garden, walk the dog... all of this without the need to remember to launch an App, plug a device in, push a button, charge a battery or make silly gestures to make ourselves understood by a machine.
 Real-life, ordinary and spontaneous actions as sole interactions.